-So, I figured that I could tell you about the places in the world where there are a lot of mosquitoes and they are one of the biggest problems and one of the leading causes in health issues.
+So, I figured that I could tell you about the places in the world where there are a lot of mosquitoes and also where they are one of the biggest problems and one of the leading causes of health issues.

-The West Nile virus, which is a huge problem not only in Africa, South America and Asia, but also in developed countries such as Australia and the U.S. No wonder Bill Gates named mosquitoes as the single most deadly animal, because despite its size, these insects can kill by biting you once, if you are not properly protected.
+The West Nile virus is a huge problem not only in Africa, South America, and Asia but also in developed countries such as Australia and the US.
+So, it is no wonder that Bill Gates named mosquitoes as the single most deadly animal because, despite their small size, these insects can kill you with one bite – if you are not properly protected.

 On the bright side, there are some places in the world that researchers have found mosquito-free, even though most have a very cold and harsh climate.